Chairs, President, & Board

-Professor Scott is the Director of the Committee on Capital Markets Regulation, a bi-partisan non-profit organization dedicated to enhancing the competitiveness of U.S. capital markets and ensuring the stability of the U.S. financial system via research and advocacy.
-He is also a member of the Bretton Woods Committee, a member of the Market Monitoring Group of the Institute of International Finance, a past independent director of Lazard, Ltd. (2006-2016), a past President of the International Academy of Consumer and Commercial Law and a past Governor of the American Stock Exchange (2002-2005).
+He is also an independent director of MEMX, the Members Exchange and a member of the Market Monitoring Group of the Institute of International Finance.
+He is a past independent director of Lazard, Ltd. (2006-2016), a past President of the International Academy of Consumer and Commercial Law and a past Governor of the American Stock Exchange (2002-2005).

 Leslie N. Silverman is a partner at Cleary Gottlieb Steen & Hamilton LLP based in the New York office.

 Mr. Silverman’s practice focuses on the domestic and international capital markets, representing both issuers and underwriters.
 He has extensive experience, in particular, in cross-border offerings and the development of new financial products.
 Mr. Silverman regularly counsels companies on compliance with the Dodd-Frank and Sarbanes-Oxley Acts, the SEC’s implementing regulations and related corporate governance matters.